 Brian Seitz, SIOR, Executive Vice President, JLL

 Indianapolis was recently ranked as one of the top distribution markets in the country, landing at seventh out of 50 markets that were tracked, according to JLL’s report, The Leaderboard: The Top 18 Distribution Markets in the United States.
 Due to Indianapolis’ convenient location, unsaturated market and affordability, it is starting to warrant comparisons to the likes of New Jersey, California, Chicago and Dallas.
-The report ranked markets based… Read More
+The report… Read More

 Leasing, construction and investment activity continues to boost the Indianapolis office market.
 Our third quarter Office First Look report shows strong numbers across the board.
 With low vacancy rates and increasing asking rates, Indianapolis continues to attract tenants and investors.
 Given just one more quarter this year, we anticipate 2016 to go on record as one of the best years post-recession.
-Check out some of the key performance… Read More
+Check out some of… Read More

 Photo courtesy of WikimediaJLL – Sustainable Building

 Around the U.S. and across the world, more and more cities are placing sustainability at the forefront of their commercial real estate construction.
-Cities that embrace sustainable building work toward an environmentally, socially and economically healthy place of living for existing residents without compromising the ability of future generations to experience the… Read More
+Cities that embrace sustainable building work toward an environmentally, socially and economically healthy place of living for existing residents without compromising the ability of future generations… Read More

 JLL’s Indianapolis Office Project Development Services (PDS) completed 46 different projects in 2015 totaling almost $9 million dollars.
 The projects ranged from small office renovations to 15 new T-Mobile Retail Store openings, and two new buildings.
 Indianapolis Project Managers were also able to save their clients an average of 260% of the PDS management fee.